MadsReese/WordSearch/README.txt

-Nothing to see here, move along
+Nothing to see here, move along.
+These are not the droids, you are looking for!